OptimomEngineer/RoboND-DeepLearning-Project/writeup.md

 Here the Udacity helped coding of Separable Conv Batch Norm layers are used with same padding and ReLU activation.
 ![Conv_Layer](ScreenShots/batchnorm.png)

-For binlinear sampling, it was left as and upsampling of 2.
+For binlinear sampling, it was left as an upsampling of 2.
 ![Up_Sample](ScreenShots/upsample.png)

 Then I have the encoder and decoder blocks as shown below.
 The encoder blocks are separable convolution using batch normilization and ReLu activation.
 I used four encoders.
 The second encoder did not increase the number of filters but I did want to reduce the data information for the training so I used the same encoder parameters as encoder 1 in order to do that.